ices-tools-prod/icesVocab/cran-comments.md

 ## Notes

-previous version had an example which access the internet, this has been set to dont run.
+previous version had an example which access the internet and was not fixed in time, so package was archived, this has been set to dont run.

 ## Reverse dependencies